Continuing Education Activity

 History and Physical

-Most patients with PCV present with diminution of vision.
+Most patients with PCV present with a diminution of vision.
 Other symptoms at presentation include metamorphopsia, central scotoma, and floaters.
 Patients presenting within three months of onset have better visual acuity and clinically have signs of subretinal exudation or hemorrhage.
 The presence of lipid exudation or intraretinal cysts are signs of chronicity.
 PCV cases tend to have better visual acuity at presentation compared to typical AMD cases.
 Better visual acuity in PCV could be due to extrafoveal location and minimal intraretinal changes.
 Long-standing cases show signs of subretinal fibrosis, pigment epithelial hyperplasia, or atrophic retinal changes.

 Other clinical signs are serous or serosanguineous pigment epithelial detachments, subretinal hemorrhage, lipid exudation, and the affected area's neurosensory detachment.